evanlouie/gitops-promotion-workflow/README.md

 the defacto state of what should be on the cluster; and as of [v1.11.0](https://github.com/weaveworks/flux/releases/tag/1.11.0), what
 [should no longer be there](https://github.com/weaveworks/flux/blob/1.11.0/site/garbagecollection.md).

+#### Fabrikate

+Taking the ideas of Helm and adding an extra layer of configuration on top of it, [Fabrikate](https://github.com/Microsoft/fabrikate/) allows users to compose and nest Helm charts and vanilla K8s manifests together into what are called High Level Definitions.
+Fabrikate can materialize these HLDs into standard K8s manifests which we can then `apply` to our cluster.

 ## The Problem